save-on/lox-interpreter/README.md

 Following along with the book Crafting Interpreters

-Teaching myself about how programming languages work
+Teaching myself about how programming languages work on the foundational level